There are two main types of registered pension plans in Canada – Defined Benefit Pension Plan (DBPP) and Defined Contribution Pension Plan (DCPP).

-The decrease in availability of defined benefit plans in the private sector is due to several factors including the liability and risk that companies bear if they have to make substantial contributions to make up for shortfalls caused by investment under performance.
+The decrease in the availability of defined benefit plans in the private sector is due to several factors including the liability and risk that companies bear if they have to make substantial contributions to make up for shortfalls caused by investment underperformance.
 This was particularly obvious during the low-interest and low-return climate that unfolded after the 2008 financial crises.

 Governments are not left out of the debate on whether to ditch defined benefits and transition to defined contributions.
 If you remember the recent Canada Post worker’s kerfuffle that occurred this year, at the core of the dispute was the future of the company’s pension plan.
 Canada Post was considering switching the company’s pension plan from a DBPP to a DCPP.

 In conclusion, the defined benefit pension plan is a really sweet deal!
 If your employer offers you a defined contribution plan instead, consider yourself fortunate.
 As of 2013, almost 2 out of every 3 Canadian worker was not covered by any registered pension plan.